 For example “Would you like me to restructure?
 Is there an agenda I need to follow?”

 Adjoining questions are used to explore parts of a task or problem that may not have been discussed during an initial conversation.
 They can help you understand the purpose and impact of the task in a broader context.

 For example “Was there a reason why you chose this structure for this task?”

-Funnelling questions are used to challenge assumptions and cross examine certain procedures.
+Funnelling questions are used to challenge assumptions and cross-examine certain procedures.
 They can help clarify why certain methods or strategies were previously utilised and even improve them if required.

 For example “How will this task help us reach the overall objective?”

 Elevating questions give you a holistic view of the issue or the objective.
 It is easy to obsess over the tiny details and forget about the bigger picture while completing a task.
-These questions can help you refocus and stay on track of your tasks which will eventually lead to achieving the overall goal of the project.
+These questions can help you refocus and stay on track with your tasks which will eventually lead to achieving the overall goal of the project.